top of page

 Admin Wizard

-Jo Burdon (they/them) is so pleased to be a part of GreenKids!
-Jo loves riding their bike in almost any capacity; commuting to work (yes, in the winter too!), racing gravel or cyclocross, a casual group ride with friends, running errands, or coaching mountain bike fundamentals with the Manitoba Cycling Association.
-Outside of cycling, Jo is an all-around creative striving to learn as much as possible in this life.
-May your tires stay filled with air and rubber side down!
+Jo also loves bikes!
+Jo loves riding their bike in almost any capacity; commuting to work (yes, in the winter too!), racing gravel or cyclocross, a casual group ride with friends, running errands, coaching with the Manitoba Cycling Association, and instructing youth bike workshops with The W.R.E.N.C.H. in Winnipeg.

 Brownyn .jpg